alexandriagroup/fnapy/NOTES.md

 Presents the status of the last operation.
 More details are available in the sub levels presenting errors

-* Restriction
+The status has 3 main states:

-    - Extends: xs:string
+- ACTIVE: the batch is queued and ready to be processed – RUNNING: Process is still running
-    - Enumeration:
+– OK: Process finished without any error or warning

-        – RUNNING: Process is still running
+If something went wrong and the final status is not 'OK', the state will be:

-        – OK: Process finished without any error or warning – WARNING: Process finished with at least a warning and no error – ERROR: Process finished with at least an error, but no blocking error was encountered – FATAL: A fatal error occured while processing, the process was not done completely or even completely aborted
+– WARNING: Process finished with at least a warning and no error – ERROR: Process finished with at least an error, but no blocking error was encountered – FATAL: A fatal error occured while processing, the process was not done completely or even completely aborted

 ## offers_query